cralle0209/Web-Programming-Project/README.txt

 Connor Allen, Clayton Berry, Ammar Arif

 HTML:
-The website opens up to ask which type of encryption you would like to use to encrypt your file with in the form of three radio buttons: one for AES, one for DES, and one for Rabbit encryption.
-The user will be asked to upload a file with the upload button on the left side of the page.
-After clicking a button and uploading the file, the user can hit the submit button which will encrypt the file.
+The website opens up to ask which type of encryption you would like to use to encrypt your file with using three colored buttons.
+Upon clicking one of the buttons, you'll be asked to upload a file, no larger than 1mb in size to prevent crashing the website.
+After that, you'll be required to enter an encryption key.
+If the key is too small, the website will ask you to input a larger key.
+After that is done, depending on what encryption algorithm was used, the website will encrypt the content, which can be downloaded on the final page.

 CSS:
-The CSS centers the text and buttons in the middle of the webpage, while creating a light blue background color to make the webpage more appealing to look at.
+The CSS styles each button and facilitates ease of movement between pages, while giving the webpage its black background to make it easier on the eyes.

 Javascript:
-The Javascript begins by implementing the DES level of encryption.
-As the file moves on, it will implement AES or Rabbit encryption based on which option the user chose on the HTML.
+The JavaScript functions within are designed to implement the functionality of the website.
+In the code, it encrypts for each algorithm using if statements.
+When the program passes through those statements, it encrypts the data files inserted using e.target.result to finalize the encryption.